David Weld Sanctuary

 Date of hike: Jan.
 19, 2014

-David Weld Sanctuary is a beautiful preserve that features beachfront bluffs, endless shells and enormous boulders along the Smithtown Bay.
-However, when I pulled into the parking lot, I was skeptical whether this would even be a worthwhile hike.
-It was a small gravel-covered lot with enough space for six vehicles and no roadside parking available.
-If this place was as good as I'd heard, surely it would have a bigger parking lot, I thought.
+when I pulled into the preserve's parking lot I was skeptical whether this would even be a worthwhile hike since there was only enough space for six vehicles.
+If this place was as awesome as it seemed in my friend's photos, surely it would have a bigger parking lot, I thought.
 But luckily, I was off base.
 Way of base.

 (Updated: Jan.
 19, 2019)